 You will train towards passing your level 1 before Christmas, so you can shadow and/ or work in the Christmas and New Year holiday period.
 Hereafter, in January, we will pick up training towards the level 2 exam in February, before the high season period kicks in from mid-February until the beginning of March, and again at Easter.
 With that large amount of training, you will gain valuable experience for shadowing and work during the high season.
 At the beginning of March you will have another training block where you get introduced to GS race training, freestyle, touring and avalanche training including prevention, conditions and rescue scenarios.

-In short, we’ve got your season covered, with a lot of training, a season lift ticket, work and shadow opportunities, and organised seasonal accommodation with first month included, so you can shred until the end of April!
+In short, we’ve got your season covered, with a lot of training, a season lift ticket, work and shadow opportunities, and organised seasonal accommodation with first month included.
+So you can shred as a ski instructor in Verbier until the end of April!

 For good reason, Switzerland is one of the most desired ski destinations for both new and experienced ski instructors.
 The Swiss Alps offer some of the best skiing in the world, both on the slope, and off-piste.
 This is specifically evident in the 4 Vallées ski resort, which is known for its amazing off-piste terrain.
 It is not a coincidence that it has hosted the Freeride World Tour finals for years!